 Digestive Health Directly Impacts Overall Health

-Your body’s many systems work closely together to maintain optimal health, so when one system is off balance it can trigger a domino effect, potentially igniting a cascade of chronic health complications.
-One system that is particularly responsible for overall well being is your digestive system – a strong, yet delicate ecosystem that controls the presence of harmful invaders and maintains digestive and overall health.
-To achieve this impressive feat, your GI tract relies on the presence of good bacteria, specialized immune cells and a complex network of neurological and hormonal components.
+Your body’s many systems work closely together to maintain optimal health.
+So, when one system is off balance, it can trigger a domino effect, leading to a range of chronic health complications.
+One system that is particularly important when it comes to well-being is your digestive system – a strong, yet delicate ecosystem that controls the presence of harmful invaders and maintains digestive and overall health.
+To achieve this impressive feat, your GI tract relies on the presence of beneficial bacteria, specialized immune cells, and a complex network of neurological and hormonal components.

-In fact, this 30 foot long tract is a major headquarters for immunity, neurological health and more.
-Digestive health directly impacts your immune health, and vice versa, since 70-80 percent of your immune system is actually located in your digestive system.
+In fact, your GI tract — which is approximately 30 feet long — is the body’s headquarters for immune health, neurological health, and more.
+Digestive health directly impacts your immune health, and vice versa, since 70–80 percent of your immune system is actually located in your digestive system.
 Your gut is also home to one of the largest concentrations of mood-altering neurotransmitters such as serotonin.
-And now researchers are discovering how beneficial micro flora (friendly bacteria) do so much more for our state of being than we previously believed.

 When your digestive system is not functioning properly, it can result in poor nutrient absorption/malnourishment, and lead to a number of chronic problems and symptoms, including acid reflux, indigestion, irritable bowel disease and others.
 But it can also directly impact overall health as well as the health of your immune system, nervous system, hormonal health and more.
 In order to truly enhance your physical, mental and/or emotional health, it’s important to also understand how your digestive system is connected to immunity, energy, mood and even behavior.